Sieradz: Tourism

 The Rynek (town square) filled with historic architecture makes a perfect tourism place with local shops selling various products of good quality and brands.
 Chief cultural institutions include the City Theatre and Regional Museum with archaeological, historical, ethnographic and art collections, with two additional branches: the Sieradz Ethnographic Park and Walewski Museum in Tubądzin.
 The medieval churches in Sieradz carry historical significance and are well restored with preserved Baroque interior and art by 19th-century painter Wojciech Gerson.
 There are several memorials to victims of German occupation in World War II, and three preserved war bunkers.

 The natural forests on the banks of river Warta makes an ideal place for mushroom pickers.

 Sports and recreation

 Sieradz has a fully equipped municipal sports centre, with three proper football pitches, running track, two sports grounds, hotel, restaurant, tennis courts, sauna, health club, games, swimming pool and well guarded river side swim area.
 The local football club is Warta Sieradz.
 It competes in the lower leagues.

 Development

-Sieradz dramatically developed since 2007 with new residential projects and townships.
+Sieradz has dramatically developed since 2007 with new residential projects and townships.
 Sieradz has some attractive shopping malls, such as Galeria sieradzka, Dekada, Rondo and several open markets.
-Its attracts residents from nearby villages and towns as well and makes Sieradz a prime shopping destination.
-The Sieradz City administration successfully holds Open Hair Festival every year and the town is very much well known for this event.
+It attracts residents from nearby villages and towns as well and makes Sieradz a prime shopping destination.
+The Sieradz city administration successfully holds the Open Hair Festival every year, and the town is very well known for this event.